Olive Garden Green Apple Sangria

 There are no fancy bartender techniques required to whip up this distinctive and delicious adult beverage:

-1. Pour chilled Moscato, pineapple juice, and apple puree or liqueur into a large pitcher.
+1. Pour chilled Moscato, pineapple juice, apple puree, or liqueur into a large pitcher.

 2. Stir to combine.